azukashi/hoshiro/README.md

-# :trollface: VTubers API
+# VTubers API

-RESTful API server to get all Southeast Asia Virtual YouTubers data without hassle by just providing their YouTube @handle.
+RESTful API server to get all Southeast Asia Virtual YouTubers data by just providing their YouTube @handle.

 Base URL: http://localhost:3000/api

 > [!NOTE]
-> Please note that this is still under development.
-Any additions or breaking changes to the endpoints in future may happen.
+> Please note that this API is still under development.
+Breaking changes to the endpoints may happen.

 ## 🚦 Endpoints